-B = 80% of 500, meaning you earn between 400 and 449 points

-C = 70% of 500, meaning you earn between 350 and 399 points

-D = 60% of 500, meaning you earn between 300 and 349 points

-F = less than 60% of 500, meaning you earn between 0 and 299 points respectful, polite, and professional in your writing.
+- B = 80% of 500, meaning you earn between 400 and 449 points - C = 70% of 500, meaning you earn between 350 and 399 points - D = 60% of 500, meaning you earn between 300 and 349 points - F = less than 60% of 500, meaning you earn between 0 and 299 points

+Syllabus and Blackboard Contract, and Syllabus and Blackboard Exam: They are worth 2 points each, and meant to enforce your careful reading and knowledge of the syllabus and Blackboard.

+Weekly Assignments: They are worth 225 points.
+There is one prompt for each chapter covered in the course.
+Each of you will respond to the prompt to earn up to 15 points.
+You will need to adhere to the weekly assignments policies available on Blackboard.
+You can agree, disagree, use any material from textbook, internet, readings, personal experiences, etc., and I only ask all of you to be respectful, polite, and professional in your writing.
 Weekly assignments are available from the first day of class until their due date.
 Once the due date has passed, weekly assignments are no longer visible.

-Syllabus Contract and Syllabus Exam: They are worth 1.5 points each, and meant to enforce your careful reading and knowledge of the syllabus.

-Weekly Assignments: They are worth 200 points.
-There is one prompt for each chapter covered in the course.
-Each of you will respond to the prompt to earn up to 10 points.
-You will need to adhere to the weekly assignments policies available on Blackboard.
-You can agree, disagree, use any material from textbook, internet, readings, personal experiences, etc., and I only ask all of you to be
+Assignments that do not satisfy the length requirements and/or that are marked for plagiarism and do not have proper citations, will receive point deductions, as follows: